How do you know if you have swallowing problems?

 If you can’t swallow safely then food and drink may be getting into your airway and lungs.
 This is called aspiration.
 It can lead to infections and pneumonia.
 So it’s extremely important that swallowing problems are spotted early.

 Are there treatments that can help?

 If you have swallowing problems, you’ll be referred to a speech and language therapist.

-- eating soft food, like mashed potato, or pureed food, which is very smooth, like custard
+- Eating soft food, like mashed potato, or pureed food, which is very smooth.

 Your speech and language therapist will explain exactly what foods are safe for you to eat and suggest any other changes that they think you should make.
 If you’re not getting enough food or water, your stroke team may talk to you about tube feeding.
 This means putting liquid food directly into your digestive system through a tube.